nagyist/opendialog-dev-environment/README.md

 `git clone git@github.com:opendialogai/opendialog-dev-environment.git`

-+ The folder structure should be (the names of the directories are important, if you change them to match your project name please follow through in all the other parts mentioned in this doc):
++ The folder structure should resemble the example below (the names of the directories are important, if you change them to match your project name please follow through in all the other parts mentioned in this doc):

   ```
      + od-app